E-safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.

 We then ask every child to sign an Acceptable Use Procedure so that we know they have read and understood our school’s rules on staying safe.

-For more information you can view our E-Safety policy in the Policy section of the website.
+For more information you can view our Online Safety Policy in the BILTT Policy section of the website.

 Grange Academy is a Unicef Gold Rights Respecting School and Gold Artsmark School.
 Ofsted rated ‘Good with outstanding leadership’ (July 2017).